tywalch/electrodb/README.md

 originalErr | `false`              | By default, **ElectroDB** alters the stacktrace of any exceptions thrown by the DynamoDB client to give better visibility to the developer.
 Set this value equal to `true` to turn off this functionality and return the error unchanged. concurrent  | `1`                  | When performing batch operations, how many requests (1 batch operation == 1 request) to DynamoDB should ElectroDB make at one time.
 Be mindful of your DynamoDB throughput configurations unprocessed | `"item"`             | Used in batch processing to override ElectroDBs default behaviour to break apart DynamoDBs `Unprocessed` records into composite attributes.
-See more detail about this in the sections for [BatchGet](#batch-get), [BatchDelete](#batch-write-delete-records), and [BatchPut](#batch-write-put-records).
+See more detail about this in the sections for [BatchGet](#batch-get), [BatchDelete](#batch-write-delete-records), and [BatchPut](#batch-write-put-records). response    | `"default"`          | Used as a convenience for applying the DynamoDB parameter `ReturnValues`.
+The options here are the same as the parameter values for the DocumentClient except lowercase.
+The `"none"` option will always null when used, which also bypasses ElectroDB's response formatting if performance is a concern.

 # Errors:
 | Error Code | Description |